Kami, Miyagi: History

 The area of present-day Kami was part of ancient Mutsu Province, and has been settled since at least the Jōmon period by the Emishi people.
 Kami District is mentioned in early Nara period records.
 Per the Shoku Nihongi, following a huge earthquake in the year 715 AD, a large number of people migrated to this area from the southern Kantō region, forming numerous fortified settlements.
 During later portion of the Heian period, the area was ruled by the Northern Fujiwara.
 During the Sengoku period, the area was contested by various samurai clans before the area came under the control of the Date clan of Sendai Domain during the Edo period, under the Tokugawa shogunate.
 Following the Meiji restoration, the town of Nakaniida was established within Kami District, Miyagi with the creation of the modern municipalities system.

 The town of Kami was created on April 1, 2003, as a result of a merger between three towns, Miyazaki, Nakaniida, and Onoda, all from Kami District.

 Government

 Kami has a mayor-council form of government with a directly elected mayor and a unicameral town council of 18 members.
 Kami, together with the rest of Kami District collectively contributes one seat to the Miyagi Prefectural legislature.
 In terms of national politics, the town is part of Miyagi 4th district of the lower house of the Diet of Japan.

 Economy

 The economy of Kami is largely based on agriculture, primarily the cultivation of rice.

 Education

-Kami has nine public elementary schools and three public junior high schools operated by the town government.
+Kami has nine public elementary schools and two public junior high schools, Miyazaki Junior Highschool and Onoda Junior Highschool combined in 2023 to become Meiho Junior Highschool, operated by the town government.
 The town has one public high school operated by the Miyagi Prefectural Board of Education.